DanielAcostaRoa/DanielAcostaRoa/README.md

 3. GraphQL and DBs storage
 4. FastAPI

-My goal is to learn how to deploy machine learning applications in the cloud ready for production.
+My goal is to learn to deploy machine learning applications in the cloud ready for production.
 I think that these technologies can improve the world in many ways and I want to help.

 I am currently working on personal projects, but I am open to any kind of collaboration.